quangnamng/mobotscp/README.md

 sudo rosdep install --rosdistro $ROS_DISTRO --ignore-src --from-paths . -y
 ```

-* `No module named <module_name>`: if all dependences have been installed but some python2
+* `No module named <module_name>`: if all dependences have been installed but some python2 modules/
-libraries are still missing, you can install them manually by
-`pip install --no-deps <module_name>==<version>`.
-Sometimes the latest version cannot be
+libraries are still missing, you can install them manually by `pip install <module_name>==<version>`.
-installed, so you may need to search for the version that supports python 2.7.12 (in Ubuntu
+Sometimes the latest version cannot be installed, so you may need to search for the version that supports
-16.04) or 2.7.17 (in Ubuntu 18.04).
-The flag `--no-deps` is important especially in Ubuntu 16.04
+python 2.7.12 (in Ubuntu 16.04) or 2.7.17 (in Ubuntu 18.04).
+You may want to try `pip install --no-deps`
-since its `pip`'s version is no longer supported and cannot be upgraded.
+when `pip install` fails especially in Ubuntu 16.04 since its `pip`'s version is no longer supported.

-* Unable to load `VTK viewer for mayavi2`: you will not be able to visualize FKR & limits but,
+* Unable to load `VTK viewer for mayavi2`: you may not be able to view the FKR visualization
-as long as you have installed mayavi2, `rosrun mobotscp solve_fkr.py` should still work to
-generate new FKR data or solve FKR data for reachability limits.
+but it will not affect the codes that generate and/or analyze FKR data.

 * `IOError: Unable to create file` when saving/loading .h5py/.pp files: please make sure you
 have permission to create/modify files into the desired directory (`~/.openrave` for example)
-and its subdirectories by `sudo chown -R <your_user_name> <directory_path>`.
+and its subdirectories by `sudo chown -R <user_name> <directory_path>`.

 ## Maintainer